Tribe chairman charged with bribery in casino development

-BOSTON (AP) - The chairman of a Massachusetts tribe and the owner of an architecture firm have been arrested and charged in a bribery scheme involving the tribe’s plans to build a resort casino, federal prosecutors said Friday.
+BOSTON (AP) - The chairman of a Massachusetts tribe and the owner of an architecture firm have been charged in a bribery scheme involving the tribe’s plans to build a resort casino, federal prosecutors said Friday.

 Cedric Cromwell, 55, of Attleboro, and David DeQuattro, 54, of Warwick, Rhode Island, were indicted on charges of accepting or paying bribes and conspiring to commit bribery.
 Cromwell, who is chairman of the Mashpee Wampanoag tribe, also faces extortion charges.

-Joseph Bonavolonta, the head of the FBI’s Boston office, said Cromwell is accused of using his position as chairman to extort tens of thousands of dollars in bribes and engaging in a conspiracy with DeQuattro to commit bribery.
+Joseph Bonavolonta, the head of the FBI’s Boston office, said Cromwell is accused of using his position as chairman to extort tens of thousands of dollars in bribes from DeQuattro, who owns an architecture-and-design company in Providence.

-Authorities said DeQuattro, who owns an architecture-and-design company, provided Cromwell with payments and other benefits valued at nearly $60,000 between 2014 and 2017 in exchange for nearly $5 million in contracts with the tribe’s gaming authority, which Cromwell also leads.
+Between 2014 and 2017, authorities said DeQuattro provided Cromwell with payments and other benefits valued at nearly $60,000 in exchange for nearly $5 million in contracts with the tribe’s gaming authority, which Cromwell heads.

 The indictment alleges Cromwell spent all of the money on personal expenses, including payments to his mistress.
 DeQuattro also purchased Cromwell a home gym and paid for a weekend stay at a Boston hotel for his birthday, according to the indictment.